Preparation is the key to success, and also the key to your confidence

 So, you’ve been asked to be on a TV or radio show, and that kind of makes you nervous.
 Don’t worry; you’re not alone.
 Many of us get a little queasy at the thought of doing interviews.
 Just remember, preparation is the key to success, and also the key to your confidence.
-Here are a few tips to help you get through your 15 minutes of fame.
+Here are 6 tips for a successful interview.

-Even if you already sent the information to the studio, bring a flier with your name, business name, website, logo and contact information to give the studio in case they will be showing any of the information on screen.
+- Even if you already sent the information to the studio, bring a flier with your name, business name, website, logo, and contact information to give the studio in case they will be showing any of the information on the screen.
 Also, give the host a sheet describing your business and your contact information.